-A buffer tank is required for all hydronic heating systems using Water-Water heat pumps.
+A buffer tank is required for all hydronic heating systems using water to water heat pumps.
 The tank should be sized to provide 2 gallons of storage capacity for every one thousand Btuh's of nominal heat pump capacity.

 Pressure Relief Valve